jjfiv/chai/README.md

 ## Version Support

 Supports Java 8 and above.
 I love default methods on interfaces and lambdas in general.
-I have Travis double-checking my commits so that I don't break anything.
+I have Github Actions double-checking my commits so that I don't break anything.

 ## Documentation